 Rapid response to crisis

 Even one night on the streets can derail a young person's future.
-The faster crisis response systems can identify and match a young person with developmentally-appropriate, trauma-informed services, the sooner that young person can get back on a path toward stability.
-We foster collaboration between a variety of stakeholders so that communities can better understand young people’s needs, align available services and respond quickly to end the crisis of homelessness.
+The faster crisis response systems can identify and match a young person with developmentally appropriate, trauma-informed services, the sooner that young person can get back on a path toward stability.
+We foster collaboration between a variety of stakeholders so that communities can better understand young people’s needs, align available services, and respond quickly with safe housing.

 Partnerships and advocacy

-We partner with public and private leaders in Washington state and across the nation to fund community action and raise awareness of the urgency of solving youth homelessness.
-We also support youth-led advocacy efforts to end homelessness at the local, state and federal level.
+We partner with public and private leaders in Washington state and across the nation to fund community action and raise awareness of the urgency of ending youth homelessness.
+We also support youth-led advocacy efforts to end homelessness at the local, state, and federal level.